 If you think auctions are only an option for desperate sellers and banks unloading foreclosure homes, you’re mistaken.
-Any homeowner can sell their house at an auction, and doing so may just be a smart choice if you want to sell fast.
-Getting your home sold quickly is just one of the benefits of an auction sale.
+Any homeowner can sell their house at an auction.
+However, there are trade-offs.

 While you will know the exact date your home will sell thanks to the auction option, this may not be as quick as you’ll think.
 According to Forbes, auctioned homes take an average of 45 to 60 days from listing to close.

 Selling at auction is risky, too, because you have limited control over the final sales price.
 As the seller, you set the minimum bid you’ll accept, typically at 10%-15% below current market value (auction experts advise this to generate more interest among buyers), but after that, it’s up to you to accept the final bid.
 Competing buyers may bid up the price over the market value or you may be stuck accepting that minimum bid offer.